 Artificial Intelligence, machine learning and NLP are all fantastic technologies that will help us achieve great things.
 But the power of these tools is often not in replacing humans with automation, but in enhancing human abilities to be smarter, faster and more effective in carrying out their business decisions and tasks.
 This is indeed “enablement”, and it stands in stark contrast to the overwhelming demand to automate.

 None of this is to say that buzzwords aren’t often overused, or used to imply greater importance than is deserved.
 But rather than being annoyed at the use of buzzwords, put on your data analyst hat and ask yourself what signals the trending use of a buzzword might convey.

-Ask yourself if, even though the person telling you they have a sales enablement solution to engage your customers seems clueless about what they really mean, the small statistical likelihood of so many people landing on the same buzzwords independently doesn’t point to something more substantive.
+Even though the person telling you they have a sales enablement solution to engage your customers sounds clueless about what they really mean, the small statistical likelihood of so many people landing on those same buzzwords independently probably points to something more substantive.

-And if you’re not satisfied, just ask: What do you really mean by that?
+And if you’re not convinced that sales person knows what they’re saying, just ask: What do you really mean by that?
 The answer may have more meaning than you expect.